ramisa2108/Pacman/README.md

-# Pacman
+# Peraman
-A replication of the popular game Pacman using iGraphics - a simple graphics library for C language.
+Peraman is a replication of the popular game Pacman using iGraphics - a simple graphics library for C language.
-- Developed as part of CSE 102 (Structured Programming Language Sessional) course work.
+- Developed as part of CSE 102 (Structured Programming Language Sessional) coursework.
-- C and C++ is used for designing.
+- C and C++ are used for designing.
 - igraphics is used for building the UI.

 ## Contributors: